 What is an array in programming?
-The array is a data type consisting of a collection of elements (value or variable), and each element has an index.
-Simply, the array is a variable that more powerful.
+The array is a data type consisting of a collection of elements (values or variables), and each element has an index.
+The array is a variable that is more powerful.
 Why? because arrays can hold more than one value.
-The array can contain string, integer, boolean, and function in one variable.
+The array can contain a string, an integer, a boolean, and a function in one variable.

 var myArray = ['string', 2, false, myFunction];